-In order to analyze the contribution to the growth of our business driven by the increase in gross spend from existing clients, we measure annual gross spend for the set of clients, or cohort, that commenced spending on our platform in a specific year relative to subsequent periods.
+In order to analyze gross spend contributions and growth from existing clients, we measure annual gross spend for the set of clients, or cohort, that commenced spending on our platform in a specific year relative to subsequent periods.
 The gross spend from each of our cohorts has increased over subsequent periods.
 However, over time we will likely lose clients from each cohort, clients may spend less on our platform and the growth rate of gross spend may change.
 Any such change could have a significant negative impact on gross spend and operating results.